juandpinto/thesis-manuscript/source/12_methods.md

 ```

-### U~DP~ (dispersion) {#methods-dispersion}
+### Dispersion (*U~DP~*) {#methods-dispersion}

 Dispersion is more complicated.
 In theory, it should provide a single quantifiable measure that incorporates both frequency and range, and which can then be used to sort the word list.
-There is no agreed-upon, single way to calculate dispersion, and different researchers will use the words in slightly different contexts.<!-- source --> The model of dispersion I have chosen to follow for this project is Gries' dispersion coefficient, or U~DP~, (<!-- source -->) calculated from Gries' DP. (<!-- source -->)
+The model of dispersion I have chosen to follow for this project is a usage coefficient of Gries' deviation of proportions, or *U~DP~* [@GriesDispersionsadjustedfrequencies2008; @GriesDispersionsadjustedfrequencies2010].

-In order to calculate Gries' DP for lemma~x~, we must first make two calculations for each file in the corpus (file~i~): the lemma's *expected frequency* if it were perfectly distributed, and its *observed frequency*—or its actual frequency.
+In order to calculate *U~DP~* for lemma~x~, we must first make two calculations for each file in the corpus (file~i~): the lemma's *expected frequency* if it were perfectly distributed, and its *observed frequency*—or its actual frequency.

 $$\textbf{expected frequency}\ =\ \frac{tokens\ in\ file_i}{tokens\ in\ corpus}$$